Part-Time and Alternative Study

 Some departments offer waiver examinations in the fall and spring of each year.
 A student who receives an "A" or "B" on the waiver examination earns three credits and waives the course.
 A student who receives "C" on the waiver examination waives the course without credit.
 Any lower grade indicates a need to take the course.

 Waiver credits are not considered when tabulating a student's GPA.
-An "E" is recorded on the student's transcript to indicate credit received by successfully completing a waiver examination.
+An "E" is recorded on the student's transcript to indicate the course requirement is met by successful completion of a waiver examination without credit being awarded.
+An "EP" is recorded to indicate the same with credit being awarded.
 A waiver examination may be taken only once.

 RESERVE OFFICER TRAINING CORPS-ROTC